106: Calorie-free oil

 It's the QI Guide to Sport.
 Dan Schreiber.

-I too have written a book which, after having hung out with me for two hours now, Tom, I don't think you'll be surprised to hear is a book for children.
+I too have written a book, which after having hung out with me for two hours now, Tom, I don't think you'll be surprised to hear is a book for children.

 And it is called Impossible Things.
 And it is a book explaining how thinking weirdly and differently has and can change the world in very interesting and funny ways.

-I'm James Harkin.
+And James Harkin.

 And if you want to know more about this show, you can do that at lateralcast.com.
 Where you can also send in your own idea for a question.